xrelkd/clipcat/README.md

 # Enable desktop notification.
 enable = true
 # Path of a icon, the given icon will be displayed on desktop notification,
-# if your desktop notification server supports showing a icon
+# if your desktop notification server supports showing a icon.
-# If not provided, the value `accessories-clipboard` will be applied.
+# If this value is not provided, the value `accessories-clipboard` is applied.
 icon = "/path/to/the/icon"
 # Timeout duration in milliseconds.
 # This sets the time from the time the notification is displayed until it is